kalekdev/uni/semester-1/analysis-1/notes.typ

   ) exists n_0 in NN_0 forall n in NN_0: n >= n_0, abs(a_n - A) < epsilon\
   a_n -> A space ("converges towards A")
 $
+One can analyze such $epsilon delta$ criteria by considering how the condition remains true as $epsilon$ - the error rate - reduces towards 0.

 We can also express this as a limit:
 $